krzychb/OnlineHumidifier/readme.md

 * [**HTTP**](A3-HTTP) - interface ESP8266 and openHAB using HTTP binding.
 Is it a viable alternative to MQTT binding?

+* [**Persistence**](A4-Persistence) - save sensor values on your local PC instead in the cloud using *persistence* functionality provided by openHAB.

+**Note:** If you do not have much experience with Arduino IDE programming and ESP8266 please don't skip ahead in sections of this repository!
+New concepts are introduced step by step and you may miss something that will be important later.
+As result you may get stuck trying to make the sketch or other applications work.

 ## Contribute